vihanga445/100_Days_of_Cloud-AWS/README.md

 Welcome to my AWS learning journey!
 I am a Computer Science undergraduate at the University of Ruhuna, building a solid foundation in Cloud Engineering.

 ## 🎯 Goal
-To move from "Zero" to "Cloud Hero" by completing 50 days of hands-on AWS tasks inspired by the KodeKloud challenge.
+To move from "Zero" to "Cloud Hero" by completing  hands-on AWS tasks inspired by the KodeKloud challenge.

 ## 🚀 Technologies
 - **Cloud Provider:** Amazon Web Services (AWS)